 4. Worksheets by Therapy Modality

-CBT Worksheets for Adult Groups
+CBT Worksheets for Groups (top picks)

 - Thought Record (group version)

-- Trigger → Thought → Emotion → Behavior map
+- Trigger → Thought → Emotion → Behavior

 - Problem-solving worksheet